-It’s quick, easy and seriously packed with flavor.
-Whether you’re making it for yourself for a quick lunch or someone else, this Italian classic sandwich is a total upgrade from your usual lineup.
+This one is quick, easy and seriously packed with flavor.
+Whether you're making it for yourself for a quick lunch or someone else, this Italian classic sandwich is a total upgrade from your usual lineup.

 This sandwich was made popular by the Subway Italian B.M.T., but my version is way more delicious!
 You can find all of the ingredients at your local Italian deli or grocery store, and make multiple sandwiches for the price of one take out sub.